 Then again, maybe not!
 Perhaps we should quit while we're ahead!

-Hopefully this has helped Mum a; bit in ther Round Tuit project for this week!
-Feel free to grab your very own Round Tuit, and link your projects that need doing here!
+Hopefully this has helped Mum a; bit in her Round Tuit project for this week!